Skip to content

 Influence: Expressive and focused on building relationships with people through influence.

-Steadiness: Communicates in a steady, cooperative way and aims to instill harmony.
+Steadiness: Communicates steadily and cooperatively and aims to instill harmony.

 Conscientiousness: Communicates in a precise, methodical way and values accuracy.

-The DISC test is most often used for leadership development and team building, but it can be used for hiring purposes as well.
+The DISC test is most often used for leadership development and team building, but it can also be used for hiring purposes.
 It’s not the ideal tool for the job, but it can get the job done.

 General Skills Testing

-Testing for job-specific and general skills can also help you assess how adept a job candidate is at communicating in the workplace.
+Testing for job-specific and general skills can also help you assess how a job candidate communicates in the workplace.
 For example, if someone is doing a skills test for a project manager role, you can assess their:

 • Written and verbal communication